frink-okn/frink-landing-zone/README.md

 # How to Upload Your Graph to Lake FS
-Theme 1 Teams, there are 3 ways to upload your graph to Lake FS.
+Theme 1 Teams, there are several ways to upload your graph to Lake FS.
 Instructions for two of those three ways is provided below.
-Instructions for the third method will soon follow.

 Upload through the website

 Upload using Amazon's Command Line Interface (CLI)

-Upload using the Lake FS Command Line Interface (CLI)

 For each method you will need to request credentials for accessing Lake FS.
 These credentials are an **Access Key ID** and a **Secret Access Key**.
-You may request these either by direct messaging Yaphet Kebede through our PROTO-OKN Slack Channel or by emailing Yahpet at kebedey at renci dot org.
+You may request these either by direct messaging Yaphet Kebede through our PROTO-OKN Slack Channel or by emailing Yaphet at kebedey at renci dot org.